juansilvadesign/space-ux-portfolio/README.md

 <h1 align="center"> Juan Silva | UX Portfolio </h1>

+<h3 align="center"> Welcome to my UX portfolio! </h3>

 <p align="center">
-Welcome to my UX portfolio!<br/>
 I've always been curious and willing to learn new things throughout my journey.
 I spend countless hours in front of my PC and mobile every day studying technology, investing, and entrepreneurship, as well as working on my personal development and projects.
-When I'm on my PC and mobile, I always listen to music to keep me focused.<br/>
+When I'm on my PC and mobile, I always listen to music to keep me focused.<br/><br/>
 > You can see all my playlists by <a href="https://juanpablodesigner.github.io/My_YT_Playlists/" rel="noopener noreferrer" target="_blank">clicking here</a>.<br/>
 > You can see the website by <a href="https://juanpablodesigner.github.io/Professional-Links/" rel="noopener noreferrer" target="_blank">clicking here.</a>
 </p>